sitepark/github-project-workflow/docs/branching-model.md

 In some cases it is necessary to maintain older major versions.
 In this case a branch `support/[major].x` is created.
 The same rules apply to this branch as to the `main` branch.
 Creating hotfixes for older major versions is no different and can be done as described in section [Hotfix](#hotfix).

 ### Motivations for a more lightweight workflow

+After many years of experience with [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/), we came to the conclusion that we needed a more lightweight workflow.

 When we used GitFlow, the `master` branch always referred to the latest release.
 From our point of view this purpose was also served by a Git tag.